 For now, the most important feature to make a sensory-friendly presentation is to include slides or something to look at on screen other than faces.
 Slides help the visual learners on your team.
 Think about conveying information via words, number and pictures.
 Avoid too much text on one slide.
 Avoid too much information of any type on one slide.
 Follow the adage, “less is more.”
 Break up information into smaller chunks.
 Use bullet points.
 Avoid full sentences on a slide unless it is a quote.

-Another effective way to make your presentation sensory-friendly is to include something your team has to do with their hands.
+Another effective way to make your presentation sensory-friendly is to include something participants have to do with their hands.
 A tactile activity.
-This can be something as simple as asking attendees to write down a list of words in response to a question.
-Another example is to ask your team to draw something.
+This can be something as simple as asking participants to write down a list of words in response to a question.
+Another example is to ask the group to draw something.
+Have fun and create a group drawing with an online whiteboard.
 A tactile activity helps your team absorb the information and stay engaged.

-Lastly, send meeting notes out at the end of the presentation.
-That gives your team the opportunity to review all the material and learn more from your presentation.
+Lastly, send meeting notes out at the end of the presentation for work.
+That gives the team the opportunity to review all the material and learn more from your presentation.

 Include bio breaks